 Binary Relation

-Let us begin with the definition.
-The following definition is nothing particularly special; it simply gives a name to the set of ordered pairs that appeared while explaining why ordered pairs need to be introduced in §Ordered Pair.
+We begin with the definition.
+The following definition is nothing particularly special; it simply names the set of ordered pairs that arose in the course of explaining why ordered pairs need to be introduced in §Ordered Pairs.

-Therefore, the equality ($=$) defined between sets can no longer be considered a binary relation.
+Consequently, the equality (\(=\)) defined between sets cannot be regarded as a binary relation.

-Example 2 If $=$ between sets were a binary relation, then the set representing it
+Example 2 If \(=\) between sets were a binary relation, then the set

 \[E=\{(A,A)\mid\text{$A$ any set}\}\]

-would exist.
-That is, $E$ would have to be the product of two universal sets.
+representing it would exist.
+That is, \(E\) would have to be the product of two universal sets.

-If the product of two universal sets exists, then by the following proposition, a universal set must also exist, which contradicts §ZFC Axioms, ⁋Example 4.
-Therefore, $=$ defined between all sets cannot be a binary relation.
+If the product of two universal sets exists, then by the proposition below, a universal set must also exist, contradicting §ZFC Axioms, ⁋Example 4.
+Hence \(=\) defined between all sets cannot be a binary relation.

 • $x\in A$ is equivalent to there exists some $y$ such that $(x,y)\in R$, and